guettli/future-focused-communication/README.md

 # future-focused-language

+## Introduction

+> “Watch your thoughts; they become your words…
+> Watch your words; they become your actions…
+> Watch your actions; they become your habits…
+> Watch your habits; they become your character…
+> Watch your character, for it will become your destiny.”
+(Talmud)

+I think you can't influence your thoughts.
+But you can influence your words, your language.

 I am struggeling with finding the right words very often.

 In the past people felt insulted several times, although this was not my intention

-# Which benefits do you see?
+# ff: Which benefits do you see?

 Old: Why should I do it?

 Future focused: Which benefits do you see?

-# How can I help you?
+# ff: How can I help you?

 Old: What do you want?

 Future focused: How can I help you?

 ..

-# Silence
+# ff: Silence

 Old: I don't care

-Future focus: I say nothing or I choose another topic for conversation.
+Future focus: I say nothing, I choose another topic for conversation or say "I don't know".

 I think this a very healty attitude in the 21 century.
 Daily several hundred things which look important hit your brain.
 People are dying all over the planet, and you don't care?